If4x/ShopCalc-Pro/README.md

 This is a simple, web-based shop calculator running on the ESP32.
 It's designed to serve as a basic calculator for school events to optimize the selling process, save time, and minimize calculation errors (which happen more often than one might think when the task is done manually by younger students).
 It's platform-independent, meaning it runs on all mobile devices (e.g., iOS, Android, ...).

-# Features
-**General**
-- Extremely low power consumption (0.7W), allowing the system to run for days on a standard-sized power bank.
-- Easy and intuitive to use (seriously, if you can navigate a browser, you can use this).
-- Utilizes onboard components and an SD module to keep things as simple and easy to build as possible.

 # Parts needed
 - ESP32-Dev
 - Basic SPI Micro-SD-Module